Sapphire-code/Python-HashingScript/README.md

 # Python-HashingScript
-This is a simple hashing script in python that supports sha256 and md5 hash I created this script for fun lol I hope you enjoy using it!
+This is a simple hashing script in python that supports sha256 and md5 hash I created this script for fun I hope you all enjoy using it!